AI policy development for a voluntary regulatory landscape.

 Breach notification and escalation

-Incident classification tailored to NZ regulatory reporting requirements, because AI failures trigger compliance obligations that generic incident response plans do not address.
-Covers mandatory Privacy Commissioner notification under the Privacy Act 2020's breach regime, FMA and RBNZ notification procedures for financial sector failures, Treaty of Waitangi impact assessment for incidents affecting Māori communities, and post-incident improvement cycles that prevent recurrence.
+Incident classification tailored to NZ regulatory reporting.
+Covers mandatory Privacy Commissioner notification under the Privacy Act 2020's breach regime, FMA and RBNZ notification procedures for financial sector failures, Treaty of Waitangi impact assessment for incidents affecting Māori communities, and post-incident improvement cycles.

 Generative AI Usage Policy